Hesitation and Tolerance in Recommender Systems: Related Work

+Optimizing recommender systems is a complex endeavor that necessitates considering multiple facets and perspectives, and it is accompanied by trade-offs between evaluation metrics.
+A comprehensive evaluation must address both system-centric aspects and user-centric aspects.
+Furthermore, a strong focus, particularly in industry, is placed on business effectiveness and overall goals, such as increasing revenue and customer engagement~\cite{zangerle2022evaluating,zou2025survey}.

-Click is one of the key user behaviors in recommender system.
+Click is one of the key user behaviors in recommender systems.
 The conversion of a click can lead to an item purchase or an advertisement view on an online platform, ultimately generating business revenue.
 Accurately predicting whether a user will click on an item in a given context is crucial for optimizing how items are displayed to maximize business outcomes~\cite{ZhouZSFZMYJLG18DIN, ZhouMFPBZZG19DIEN, LinQGDT0023map}.
 This task, known as click-through rate (CTR) prediction, has been extensively studied, with numerous models proposed over the years.

-Conventional CTR models, such as Factorization Machines (FM)~\cite{Rendle10FM}, model pairwise feature interactions for binary classification of clicks and non-clicks.
+Conventional CTR models, such as Factorization Machines (FM; \cite{Rendle10FM}), model pairwise feature interactions for binary classification of clicks and non-clicks.
 Other approaches~\cite{GuoTYLH17deepFM, LianZZCXS18xDeepFM} extend these models by incorporating higher-order feature interactions through the use of deep neural networks (DNNs).~\citet{ZhouZSFZMYJLG18DIN} further enhance CTR models by introducing a local activation unit to capture the relevance between candidate ads and users' historical behaviors.
 In DIEN~\cite{ZhouMFPBZZG19DIEN}, the authors propose leveraging auxiliary loss in CTR models to supervise the learning of user behavior sequences at each time step.

-Note that, traditional CTR prediction methods typically treat all clicks equally, without distinguishing between the quality of clicks.
-Nevertheless, studies~\cite{XieMZ0L23reweightingClicksDwellTime, WenYE19postClick} also highlight that while clicks reflect users' initial impressions, they do not necessarily indicate user satisfaction with items after further exploration.
-These studies suggest that post-click behaviors should be considered in CTR models to better represent user preferences.
+However, traditional CTR prediction methods typically treat all clicks equally, without distinguishing between the \textit{quality} of clicks.
+Studies have shown that while clicks reflect users' initial impressions, they do not necessarily indicate user satisfaction with items after further exploration~\cite{XieMZ0L23reweightingClicksDwellTime, WenYE19postClick}.
+In HCI research, this distinction aligns with findings that actions such as clicking, skipping, or briefly viewing may stem from ambivalence or testing the system rather than genuine interest~\cite{lukoff2021design,chaudhary2022unintended}.
+Together, these insights suggest that post-click behaviors should be considered in CTR models to better capture the nuance of user preferences.